 The way in which your rent is calculated means that you should be able to afford your weekly rent.
-If, for any reason, you are unable to pay your rent, please inform the Local Authority immediately.
-It is in your interest to inform the Local Authority of your difficulties at the outset, and to try to avoid your rent account falling into arrears.
+If, for any reason, you are unable to pay your rent, please inform the Council immediately.
+It is in your interest to inform the Council of your difficulties at the outset, and to try to avoid your rent account falling into arrears.
 If you are in arrears, the sooner you tackle the problem the better the outcome.
+If you are experiencing financial difficulties generally the Council advises that you contact Clare Money Advise & Budgeting Service (MABS) on 076 1072430.